normalsql/normalsql/README.md

 ## Command Line

 NormalSQL uses metadata to infer data types of columns and predicates.
 It requires a live running instance of the target database(s) during processing.

-For future, depending on feedback, NormalSQL may also support inferring data types from the statement queries, when the target database is not available during processing.
-This method cannot be as precise as using metadata, but may be sufficient and a bit more convenient.

 ### Command Line